denoland/denokv/proto/kv-connect.md

 The client sends an _Atomic Write Request_ to the server by sending a POST request to the `<endpointUrl>/atomic_write` endpoint, where `<endpointUrl>` is the resolved URL of the selected endpoint.
-The request body MUST be a Protobuf message in the format `com.deno.kv.datapath.AtomicWriteRequest` (defined in the `schema/datapath.proto` file in this repository).
+The request body MUST be a Protobuf message in the format `com.deno.kv.datapath.AtomicWrite` (defined in the `schema/datapath.proto` file in this repository).

-Upon receiving the POST request, the server MUST verify that the request body adheres to the Protobuf schema for the `com.deno.kv.datapath.AtomicWriteRequest` message.
+Upon receiving the POST request, the server MUST verify that the request body adheres to the Protobuf schema for the `com.deno.kv.datapath.AtomicWrite` message.
 If the request body is invalid, the server MUST respond with a 4xx class HTTP status response and a plain text body containing a human readable error message.